redis/redis-doc/commands/zadd.md

 accepts double precision floating point numbers.

-For an introduction to sorted sets, see the data types page on [sorted sets][sorted-sets].
+For an introduction to sorted sets, see the data types page on [sorted sets][tdtss].

-[sorted-sets]: /topics/data-types#sorted-sets
+[tdtss]: /topics/data-types#sorted-sets

 @return

 @integer-reply, specifically:

 * The number of elements added to the sorted sets, not including elements already existing for which the score was updated.

 @history

 * `>= 2.4`: Accepts multiple elements.
 In Redis versions older than 2.4 it was possible to add or update a single member per call.

 @examples